-- 3.1 The Board believes that the conduct of its members is integral to the quality of work, the reputation and the integrity of the Board of Trustees. - 3.2 All members of the Board shall be governed equally by this code of conduct and are expected to uphold the letter and spirit of this Code of Conduct. - 3.3 The Code of Conduct shall apply to members of the Board with respect to issues raised by, and amongst, members of the Board.
+- 3.1 The Board believes that the conduct of its members is integral to the quality of work, the reputation, and the integrity of the Board of Trustees. - 3.2 All members of the Board shall be governed equally by this code of conduct and are expected to uphold the letter and spirit of this Code of Conduct, including in their interactions with other members of the Board, with the employees of the Board and with members of the public.
+This includes oral and written communications, including via social-media.